Anyone who isn’t watching Mythic Quest on Apple TV definitely should be… because Mythic Quest Backstory! Is Another Masterpiece.

-I’ve already done a video about Mythic Quest’s “A Dark Quiet Death” Is an Emotional Love Letter to Vision, Creativity, and Its Cost, and you know… it’s actually a pretty good video… but the’s thanks to how truly amazing the episode is.
+I’ve already done a video about Mythic Quest’s “A Dark Quiet Death” Is an Emotional Love Letter to Vision, Creativity, and Its Cost, but the’s thanks to how truly amazing the episode is.

-It’s basically a standalone mini-movie that doesn’t directly link with the rest of the series, one that manages to introduce its characters make you care about them, feel for them, as well as rally get you to think all in a little over twenty minutes…
+It’s basically a standalone mini-movie that doesn’t directly link with the rest of the series, one that manages to introduce its characters make you care about them, feel for them, as well as really getting you to think all in a little over twenty minutes.

 And so going into season two I half expected some kind of follow up or spiritual sequel to that episode and to say Season 2 Episode 6, “Backstory!”
 Delivered is an understatement.